rubenpieters/sys-polyflow/spec/proposal.md

 This pattern occurs in various places, such as the [TypeScript dom bindings](https://github.com/microsoft/TypeScript/blob/ca00b3248b1af2263d0223d68e792b7ca39abcab/lib/lib.dom.d.ts#L11050), in issues such as [#31672](https://github.com/microsoft/TypeScript/issues/31672) and [#32698](https://github.com/microsoft/TypeScript/issues/32698), in comments of related issues such as [#13995](https://github.com/microsoft/TypeScript/issues/13995), or on [stackoverflow questions](https://stackoverflow.com/questions/56479117/how-to-fix-ts2322-when-using-a-case-switch-and-generics).
 This extension could serve as a workaround for related issues such as [#22609](https://github.com/microsoft/TypeScript/issues/22609) and [#23861](https://github.com/microsoft/TypeScript/issues/23861).

-TODO: does this help with [#25879](https://github.com/microsoft/TypeScript/issues/25879) ?
-TODO: does this pattern occur somewhere in [fp-ts](https://github.com/gcanti/fp-ts) ?

 # Problem

 The problem lies in the implementation of the function.
 The pre-3.5 behaviour enabled the creation of unsoundness in these type of functions.
 TypeScript checked the return value against the union of its possibilities, which is `number | boolean`.
 However, this is unsound since the caller expects different behaviour based on the function signature.